Best Movie Tracking Apps 2026: Letterboxd, Trakt, IMDb, Achriom

 Best for: Understanding your taste across all media

 Achriom takes a different approach.
-Your films sit alongside your books, albums, and TV shows.
+Your films sit alongside your books, albums, TV shows, and anime.
 An AI librarian looks across all of them for patterns.

 What it does differently:

 The limitation: Less social than Letterboxd.
-No streaming service integration (yet).
-The value is in depth of understanding, not breadth of features.
+No automatic streaming scrobbling like Trakt.
+The value is in depth of understanding, not breadth of social features.

 Use Letterboxd if: Film is your primary medium and you want the social experience.
 You enjoy logging, rating, and participating in a community of film lovers.